 Typically, internal data includes things like your order history and product performance.
-If you’re using an ERP or operations software, this information will be stored in one place where you can access it at any time.
+If you’re using an ERP software (enterprise resource planning) or operations software, this information will be stored in one place where you can access it at any time.

 You might also want to discuss things with your sales or marketing teams.
 These folks have insights that add color to your inventory metrics, like turnover and conversion rate.

 For example, your sales team has a pulse on how stockout rates impact turnover — while your marketing crew knows how different promotional campaigns might impact demand.
 All of this information can help inform how you eventually purchase inventory.

 After you’ve checked in with these departments, you can compare their qualitative remarks alongside the quantitative information from your software.

 But don’t forget about external data like market trends and patterns in consumer behavior.
 For instance, you can gather consumer behavior from industry briefings and current market conditions from recent news articles.